-A virtual school or cyber school identifies an organization that, through online methods, teaches courses entirely or primarily.
+A virtual school or cyber school identifies an organization that, through

 Digital learning proponents believe that virtual schools have benefits, including not having to attend and drive to face-to-face classes and integrating interactive media into the curriculum.
 Digital schools often offer a student the ability to remain in school because they will no longer be accepted by traditional brick and mortar schools.
 Owing to medical conditions, teen pregnancy, or for other reasons that the school system might consider distracting the school body, some reasons for this may be lengthy absences.
 A great equalizer is virtual schools.
 Online education offers all students the same chance to achieve their full potential, no matter what their social, economic, religious, racial, or physical or mental differences.
 Some virtual schools have online study groups in which learners chat online with each other.
 In these classes, students are able to meet using Elluminate, Wimba, or other means.